-In connection with our financial statements for the fiscal year ended December 31, 2016, the Audit Committee has:
+In connection with our financial statements for the fiscal year ended December 31, 2018, the audit committee has:

-Reviewed and discussed the audited financial statements with management;

-Discussed with our independent registered public accounting firm, M&K CPAs PLLC, the matters required to be discussed by applicable auditing standards; and
+- Reviewed and discussed the audited financial statements with management; - Discussed with our independent registered public accounting firm, M&K CPAS PLLC, the matters required to be discussed by applicable auditing standards, including Auditing Standard No. 1301, Communications with Audit Committees; and

-Received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firms communications with the audit committee concerning independence and discussed with the independent registered public accounting firm the independent registered public accounting firms independence.
+• Received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the audit committee concerning independence and discussed with the independent registered public accounting firm the independent registered public accounting firm's independence.

-Based upon these reviews and discussions, the Audit Committee approved our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC.
+Based upon these reviews and discussions, the audit committee approved and recommended to the board of directors that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2018 and filed with the SEC.

-Submitted by the Audit Committee: Matthew K. Szot (Chair) Grover T. Wickersham Marc Dumont
+Submitted by the Audit Committee: Matthew K. Szot (Chair) Marc Dumont Delphine François Chiavarini